-The impact of the Coronavirus (COVID-19) pandemic is ongoing and while event has had no significant impact on the consolidated entity up to 30 June 2021, it is not practicable to estimate the potential impact, positive or negative, after the reporting date.
-The situation is rapidly developing and is dependent on measures imposed by the Australian Government and other countries, such as maintaining social distancing requirements, quarantine, travel restrictions and any economic stimulus that may be provided.
+The impact of the Coronavirus (COVID-19) pandemic is ongoing and while it has had no significant impact on the consolidated entity up to 30 June 2022, it is not practicable to estimate the potential impact, positive or negative, after the reporting date.
+The situation is dependent on measures imposed by the Australian Government and other countries, such as maintaining social distancing requirements, quarantine, and travel restrictions.